ijborda/readability/README.md

 The test uses the Coleman–Liau index (CLI) to calculate the grade level.
 The result approximates the U.S. grade level thought necessary to comprehend the text.
 The lowest grade level is `Before Grade 1` while the highest is `Grade 16+`.
 The lower the grade level is, the easier the text can be comprehended.

 ## How It's Made
-Tech used: HTML, CSS, and JavaScript.
+Tech used: HTML, CSS, and JavaScript. <a href="https://www.flaticon.com/free-icons/book" title="book icons">Book icons created by Smashicons - Flaticon.</a>

 ## Future Improvements
 There are still lots that need to be improved in this web application.
 Some plans are: